Michael Park (actor): Career

-In 2015, he created the role of Larry Murphy in the world premiere of the stage musical Dear Evan Hansen at Washington, DC's Arena Stage.
+In 2015, he originated the role of Larry Murphy in the world premiere of the stage musical Dear Evan Hansen at Washington, DC's Arena Stage.
 He was not in the off-Broadway run, starting in early 2016, as he was appearing in the Broadway musical, Tuck Everlasting.
 He returned to Dear Evan Hansen in the fall of 2016 when the musical made its debut on Broadway.
 For his work in Dear Evan Hansen, Michael Park earned the 2018 Grammy Award for Best Musical Theater Album and his third Daytime Emmy Award, this one a Daytime Creative Arts Emmy Award for Outstanding Musical Performance in a Daytime Program for his and the rest of the cast's Today Show performance that was broadcast on April 25, 2017.

 In 2022, Park played Philip Abshire in the HBO series The Time Traveler's Wife.

 Personal life

 Park has been married to music therapist Laurie Nowak since January 6, 1996.
 They have three children.